There are countless reasons why having a standard system for how you organize your files is going to save your life.

 8. Project Files

-Project Files stores all the your NLE project file.
+Project Files stores all the your NLE project files.
 NLE is short for non-linear editor.
-Common NLE’s are Final Cut, Adobe Primier, iMovie…etc.
+Common NLE’s are Final Cut, Adobe Premiere, iMovie, Windows Movie Maker, Avid…etc.

 We feel it’s best to to keep revisions of your edit within one main project file.